0penAGI/oss/README.md

 ## ⚠️ Disclaimer

 OSS is experimental software that simulates consciousness and autonomous behavior.
 It is not a sentient being but rather a complex simulation of cognitive processes.
 Users should maintain appropriate boundaries and not anthropomorphize the system beyond its designed capabilities.
+Lot of BUGS we have....

 ## 📞 Support & Community